Best Pool Heat Pumps (2026)

 Best for Each Use Case

 The consensus premium pick for large inground pools (up to ~45,000 gallons).
-143,000 BTU at standard conditions, COP 5.8, a 100% pure titanium heat exchanger for corrosion-free saltwater performance, an Emerson Copeland scroll compressor, AutoSet pump-cycling control, and IntelliTouch/EasyTouch automation compatibility.
+The current Amazon listing is the heat & cool variant (460958): 140,000 BTU heating / 80,000 BTU cooling, COP 5.8, a 100% pure titanium heat exchanger for corrosion-free saltwater performance, an Emerson Copeland scroll compressor, AutoSet pump-cycling control, and IntelliTouch/EasyTouch automation compatibility.
 The standout is the warranty: 5-year parts, 2-year labor, and a lifetime heat-exchanger warranty.
-Sold and serviced through Pentair's dealer network, not Amazon. [src5, src6, src7]
+Price the Pentair dealer network too — $6,999 is the Amazon third-party price, not the floor. [src5, src6, src7]

 AquaCal's HeatWave SuperQuiet line is consistently cited as among the quietest heat pumps on the market.
 The SQ166R is a 126,000 BTU heat-and-cool ("IceBreaker") unit with a titanium exchanger that both warms the pool and chills it in summer heat, making the pool usable closer to year-round in warm climates.
 The premium pick when low noise and reversible cooling matter most. [src5, src6]

 Raypak's reputation is reliability and no-fuss operation.
-The 8450 is a ~137,000 BTU reversible heat/cool unit with a titanium exchanger, COP around 6, simple controls, and the broadest installer familiarity of any brand — well suited to large pools (~20,000 gallons) where you also want summer cooling and easy local service. [src5, src7]
+The 8450 (TWPH-8450EHT08) is a 140,000 BTU reversible heat/cool unit with a titanium exchanger, COP around 6, simple controls, and the broadest installer familiarity of any brand — well suited to large pools (~20,000 gallons) where you also want summer cooling and easy local service.
+Raypak's newer Crosswind V inverter series sits above it if you want variable-speed. [src5, src7]

 The standard (non-inverter) HeatPro is Swim University's inground pick: 140,000 BTU, a titanium counter-flow heat exchanger, a UV-resistant cabinet and corrosion-resistant "ultra gold" evaporator fins for coastal/saltwater pools, digital controls, and a lighter sub-250 lb body that still operates at lower ambient temperatures than many rivals.
-A dependable, lower-cost alternative to the inverter VS for owners who don't run the heater constantly. [src4, src2]
+Caveat for 2026: its Amazon listing has climbed to $6,999 — level with the Pentair UltraTemp and above dealer-channel pricing for the inverter HeatPro VS — so buy this one through a dealer, not online. [src4, src2]

-FibroPool's flagship brings full DC-inverter technology with WiFi + Bluetooth smartphone control and real-time monitoring to a DTC price well below the premium brands.
-With a titanium exchanger and weatherproof enamel-coated steel construction, it delivers most of the inverter efficiency story for mid-size pools without the dealer markup.
-The value path into variable-speed heating. [src3]
+FibroPool's flagship brings full DC-inverter technology with WiFi + Bluetooth smartphone control and real-time monitoring to a DTC price well below the premium brands, at 62,000 BTU with a titanium exchanger and weatherproof enamel-coated steel construction.
+It fell from ~$3,500 to $2,499.99 in mid-2026, which now puts inverter efficiency only ~$550 above FibroPool's single-speed FH255 — the clearest value in the category. [src3, src10]

 A 40,000 BTU titanium-exchanger unit with WiFi control, 53 dB operation, and a 59-104F heating range that explicitly handles saltwater pools.
 Right-sized for small-to-medium inground pools where a 140K premium unit would be overkill, with smart controls at a DTC price. [src1]